 5. Milk-Bone Original Dog Treats 10 lb Box

-Compared to smaller packs or soft treats, this option focuses on value and oral care.
-The main tradeoff is that the treat size and hardness may not suit smaller or senior dogs.
+Compared to smaller packages, this product prioritizes quantity and everyday utility.
+The main tradeoff is that the treat size and texture may not suit very small or senior dogs.

 6. Milk-Bone Minis Flavor Snacks Canister